 1. Never give away personal information

-Whether it is in a username or at someone’s request, make sure to keep your private information private.
+Whether it is in a username or at someone’s request, make sure to keep your child keeps private information private.
 Websites will sometimes ask your child to input personal details like their name, age, or address; before filling out any forms make sure your child knows to ask you to double check the safety of the website.
 Hackers can use the smallest details to steal passwords, accounts, or even identities.

 2. The internet is forever